Tony Hawk’s™ Pro Skater™ 3 + 4 – A Legendary Remake Slams Down July 11

 Tony Hawk’s Pro Skater 4 Minigames

-Another beloved aspect of Tony Hawk’s Pro Skater 4 was its endearing minigames.
-Well, those are also scrapped in Iron Galaxy’s remake.
+One of the things people loved about Tony Hawk’s Pro Skater 4 were its lovably simple minigames.
+Well, those get the axe in Iron Galaxy’s remake too.

-I fall in the former camp, as someone who enjoyed the sheer zaniness and creativity from Tony Hawk’s Pro Skater 4’s career mode.
-Whether it was playing tennis or driving a garbage truck around the college campus, these minigames helped the fourth entry stand out.
-So it’s something of a shame we don’t get that with this remake.
+As somebody who thoroughly enjoyed the completely crazy fun and creativity of Tony Hawk’s Pro Skater 4’s career mode, I fall into that first group.
+Be it tennis or driving a garbage truck in the college campus, these minigames helped set the fourth entry apart.
+So it’s a little bit of a pity we’re not getting that with this remake.

 Additional